auth0/auth0-flutter/auth0_flutter/README.md

 }
 ```

-E.g. if your Auth0 Domain was `company.us.auth0.com`, then the manifest placeholders line would be:
+E.g. if your Auth0 domain was `company.us.auth0.com`, then the manifest placeholders line would be:

 ```groovy
 manifestPlaceholders = [auth0Domain: "company.us.auth0.com", auth0Scheme: "${applicationId}"]